 Like most places in Mexico, there is a shop that tempts you to buy things.
 The shop has an arrangement of items that will aid your adventures, like goggles, masks, and helmets.
 Quad biking in Mexico in the Mayan jungle terrain doesn’t require goggles as you’re not going fast enough.

-After some hustle and bustle, you’ll go through the following itinerary to start ATV riding in Playa del Carmen.
+After some hustle and bustle, you’ll go through the following itinerary to start your Cancun ATV and zipline experience.

 Playa del Carmen Zip Lining